 Even while appearing to use processes through which to make spiritual attainment, the wise student ever is reminding himself that he is there now.
-Holiness is the natural state of the Soul, innocence and purity emanating from her like a perfume, them.
+Holiness is the natural state of the Soul, innocence and purity emanating from her like a perfume, and causing all things that enter into her presence to feel pure and guileless.
+Right religious methods uncover this precious sanctum, and in their turn the methods must be dissolved, that the True may be all in all.
+While using methods, be not attached to them.
 Be unattached at all points.
 While doing benevolent deeds, care not for the fruits of them.
 While zealously engaged in unselfish, even great works, care nothing for recognition or gratitude.
 No rest is more soul-satisfying than this realization embodied in the words of one of our greatest teachers of Truth: